amrutprabhu/amrutprabhu.github.io/data/blog/2020/apache-airflow-2-0-practical-jump-start.md

 Apache Airflow is an orchestration tool that helps you to programmatically create and handle task execution into a single workflow.
 It then handles monitoring its progress and takes care of scheduling future workflows depending on the schedule defined.

-Workflows are created using python scripts, which define how your tasks are executed.
+Workflows are created using Python scripts, which define how your tasks are executed.
 They are usually defined as Directed Acyclic Graphs(DAG).

 ![AirFlow DAG](/static/images/2021/airflow/dag.png)

-The workflow execution is based on the schedule you provide, which is as per Unix cron schedule format.
-Once you create python scripts and place them in the dags folder of Airflow, Airflow will automatically create the workflow for you.
+The workflow execution is based on the schedule you provide, which is as per the Unix cron schedule format.
+Once you create Python scripts and place them in the dags folder of Airflow, Airflow will automatically create the workflow for you.

-How difficult are the python scripts?
+How difficult are the Python scripts?

 Well, not difficult but pretty straightforward.
 Let me explain this.

 # Key Concepts

 A workflow is made up of tasks and each task is an operator.
 Now, what is an operator?
-An operator a python class that does some work for you.
+An operator is a Python class that does some work for you.
 These classes are provided by airflow itself.
 Some basic operators are

 - BashOperator - used to run bash commands.
-- PythonOperator - used to run a python function you define.
+- PythonOperator - used to run a Python function you define.
 - BranchOperator - used to create a branch in the workflow.
 - DummyOperator - used to represent a dummy task.

-There are quite a few other operators that will help you make an HTTP call, connect to a Postgres instance, connect to slack, etc. You can find more operators [here](https://airflow.apache.org/docs/apache-airflow/stable/python-api-ref.html#operators).
+There are quite a few other operators that will help you make an HTTP call, connect to a Postgres instance, connect to Slack, etc. You can find more operators [here](https://airflow.apache.org/docs/apache-airflow/stable/python-api-ref.html#operators).

 Finally, with the theory done, Let’s do something exciting i.e. create our first Airflow DAG.